-In the Fall Semester, we are offering two theatre arts classes led by Artistic Director Leo Lion.
-If you are a teen or pre-teen with a passion for performing arts, or just looking a fun opportunity to get outside your shell, Firebird classes are just the thing!
+In the Fall 2017 Semester, we are offering two theatre arts classes led by Artistic Director Leo Lion.
+If you are a teen or pre-teen with a passion for performing arts, or just looking for a fun opportunity to try something outside your comfort zone, Firebird classes are just the thing!

 Firebird Nest Playwriting Workshop & Festival (ages 12-14)

-Firebird Nest is a playwriting workshop for young theater enthusiasts, led by Leo Lion.
-Over the course of a semester, workshop participants will work on individual short plays, which will later be presented as staged readings in a performance festival, starring the workshop participants.
-Participants will share their work weekly and workshop it, receiving constructive feedback from both their peers and instructor.
-In the process, not only will they develop and revise their original work and see it performed, but they will also learn to offer and receive constructive critique in a supportive and friendly environment.
-Through the workshop and festival process, participants will have the opportunity to write original dramatic scripts, do table-reads of peer work, participate in rehearsals of their plays (directed by Leo Lion), and perform in the final festival readings of their fellow writers’ work.
+Firebird Nest is a playwriting workshop for young theater enthusiasts.
+Over the course of a semester, workshop participants will work on individual short plays, which will later be presented as staged readings in a performance festival starring the workshop participants.
+Participants will share their work weekly, receiving constructive feedback from both their peers and instructor.
+In the process, not only will they develop and revise their original work and see it performed, but they will also learn to offer and receive constructive criticism in a supportive and friendly environment.
+Through the workshop and festival process, participants will have the opportunity to write original dramatic scripts, do table-reads of peer work, participate in rehearsals of their plays, and perform in the final festival readings of their fellow writers’ work.